KOHb - Getty Images

 Gemini 2.0 is a portfolio of LLMs developed by Google as the company's leading generative AI technology.

-Overall, Gemini 2.0 is a multimodal LLM that delivers comprehensive generative AI capabilities, including content generation, summarization and data analysis of text images, audio and video.
+Gemini 2.0 is a family of multimodal LLMs that deliver comprehensive generative AI capabilities, including content generation, summarization and data analysis of text images, audio and video.
+It improves on prior generations of Gemini by helping to enable agentic AI workflows, as well as introducing reasoning capabilities.

 What's new in Gemini 2.0?